9000 Personnel Goals

 9500 COMPENSATION AND BENEFITS

 The Board of Education believes that the district’s employees should receive fair compensation and benefits for the work it provides in serving the children of our community.
+In return for the compensation and benefits provided to the district staff, the Board expects employees to render the quality of service that enables children to learn at the highest level possible and seek continuous improvement in the service they provide.
 To this end, the Superintendent of Schools shall be responsible for establishing and administering the compensation and benefits provided to the district’s employees.

 The Board and the school district will comply with all applicable federal and state laws that require minimum compensation and benefits be provided to employees.